MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-edifact--receive-edi-interchanges-and-send-an-acknowledgement.md

 ---
 description: "Learn more about: Walkthrough (EDIFACT): Receiving EDI Interchanges and Sending Back an Acknowledgement"
-title: "Walkthrough (EDIFACT): Receiving EDI Interchanges and Sending Back an Acknowledgement | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Walkthrough (EDIFACT): Receiving EDI Interchanges and Sending Back an Acknowledgement" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 02751f0c-8e7e-4879-93e4-8bc475640756
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Walkthrough (EDIFACT): Receiving EDI Interchanges and Sending Back an Acknowledgement
 This walkthrough provides a set of step-by-step procedures that creates a solution for receiving EDIFACT interchanges using [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
 In this solution, an EDIFACT interchange is sent from a trading partner, Fabrikam, to another trading partner, Contoso.